daavidrgz/gtheme/README.md

 Gtheme is a dotfile and global theme manager for *NIX systems.
 It is aimed to make your ricing life much better.

-You can write some patterns with generic attributes, and then Gtheme will fill those values with the appropriate values following the selected theme/settings.
+You can write some patterns with generic attributes, and then Gtheme will fill those values with the appropriate ones following the selected theme/settings.

-The final result you got is that you can change between any desktop of your choice with a single command, and change the theme of all applications in centralized and automatized way.
+The final result you got is that you can change between any desktop of your choice with a single command, and change the theme of all applications in a centralized and automatized way.
 Moreover, you can also install desktops from other people who had already adapted their dotfiles to gtheme and everything will work just fine.

 ## Installation